 Virginia, Tom's wife of almost 30 years, during

 I can promise you that you will be better prepared than anyone else in the interview group - except perhaps for another client of mine who might be in your group...

-...and even then it will depend just on which one of you has worked harder on getting ready!
+...and even then it will depend just on which one of you has worked harder to get ready.

-As described in the Home Page, our "Flight Attendant Interview Preparation Package" is by far the best and most affordable way to ace your airline interview.
+Our "Flight Attendant Interview Preparation Package" is by far the best and most affordable way to ace your airline interview.
 Once you have made it through your interview, you may still have enough time to take our Flight Attendant Course.
 The theory part is done by correspondence, but we are working on a system where you do it all on your computer.
-I hope to have it up and running by the Fall of 2013.

 The course consists of 24 lessons and covers everything you will eventually be learning in your airline training.
 The purpose of our course is not to get you certified, but to teach you most of the stuff that you will be taking in your airline training, so your training is not such a tough haul full of stress.

 The course can be done in 4-6 weeks if you really roll up your sleeves and work at it.